mortenvn/dih-api/README.md

 ### Single run

 Run unit tests & code lint with `npm test`.
 This will use your local database.
-Run just unit tests with `npm tests`.
+Run just unit tests with `npm run tests` with `NODE_ENV=test`.
 This will use your local database.

 ### Watch

-Run the unit tests continuously with `npm test:watch`, only the tests currently worked on will run when updated.
+Run the unit tests continuously with `npm run test:watch`, only the tests currently worked on will run when updated.
 All tests will run when a server file is updated.
 This will use your local database.

 ## Deployment
 We have continuous deployment with [Circle CI](http://circleci.com), which builds Docker-images and pushes to AWS EC2.